 Link Road within the Former Brickworks site is proposed to have a 25.9 m road reserve, or greater.
 The maximum overland flow which can be safely conveyed Link Road based on the profile depicted in Figure 3.5 is approximately 6.5 m/s.
 This is for the minimum road grades to comply with the engineering standards, and up to a longitudinal grade of 1 in 50.
 The maximum overland flow which can be fully contained within the road reserve at a longitudinal grade of 1 in 200 is approximately 2 m/s.
-The maximum overland flow which can be fully contained within the road reserve at a longitudinal grade of 1 in 50 is approximately 4 m/s.
+The maximum overland flow which can be fully contained flow which can be fully contained standards are been based on 1 in 50 is approximately 4 m/s.
 These figures have been based on 1 dimensional steady state hydraulic modelling using the software program HEC-RAS.